 It will be thick enough to hold its shape, but thin enough to pipe easily.

-Prop the door open with a wooden spoon and continue to bake for about 5 more minutes.
+Once they are no longer wet, prop the door open with a wooden spoon and continue to bake for about 5 more minutes.
 Remove from oven and allow to cool completely before filling.
 They can be made ahead and frozen for up to a couple of weeks.

 To make the Crème pâtissière: